jokieone/clone/README.md

-# 106.js
+# minimoog.js

-106.js is an emulation of the classic [Roland Juno-106 analog synthesizer](http://en.wikipedia.org/wiki/Roland_Juno-106).
+minimoog.js is an emulation of the classic [Moog Minimoog Model D analog synthesizer](https://en.wikipedia.org/wiki/Minimoog).

 [You can play 106.js here](http://resistorsings.com/106).